-These six principles can apply to any caring relationship, whether at home, work, or church.
+These six principles can apply to any caring relationship at home, work, or church.

 Dignity.
 How much better would our relationships be if we maintained face-to-face contact and used an individual’s name when speaking directly to them?
 These simple behaviors affirm that God created them in his image and are worthy of love and respect.

-Dignity is the foundation of any caring relationship; without it, relationships break under even under the least amount of stress.
+Dignity is the foundation of any caring relationship; without it, relationships break even under the least stress.
 With it, they endure.

 Infection Control.
 In caring for the hurting, do we maintain a standard of care for ourselves?
-If we are not careful, we can become sick and even toxic to others.
+We can become sick and even toxic to others if we are not careful.

 Safety.
-Are we a safe person for others to share their hurts and fears?
-Can we be silent and physically present to witness and experience the pain someone else feels in the moment?
+Are we safe people for others to share their hurts and fears?
+Can we be silent and physically present to witness and experience someone else’s pain?
 Can we place their welfare above our convenience and preferences?

 Communication.
 Are we able to engage in a two-way conversation?
 Some of us like to talk, while others prefer to listen.
 If we care, we will develop both skills and know when to use them.

 Independence.
 Are we reluctant to entrust others with their care?
-Are we a relationship control freak?
+Are we relationship control freaks?